 Chapter III helps students to understand what the crisis is and its characteristics as well as classify the kinds of the crisis, the source of the potential crisis, identify the risk resulting from the crisis, internal and external signs officials to ensure that the warning signs are noticed timely.
 Also this program equips students with the knowledge and skills of crisis management organization of the group that managers should care.

-Texts and readings for the chapter:
+References for the chapter:

 1. Phan Kim Chien (2010), Lecture of “Risk and crisis Management”, Faculty of Management Science, Chapter 1.